bendqh1/bash/ubuntu_apache_mysql_php_https.md

 ### File 1

-This file contains fundamental installation and/or configuration commands and comprised of two parts:
+This file contains fundamental installation and/or configuration commands and is comprised of two parts:

 * The first part is a `cat` heredocument for `.profile` aimed to declare some global modes, variables and functions ("global" as to effect all shell sessions) that from my experience are harmless although global.